 L. Willard Richards

 After retiring from a long and successful career in research science, Will decided to focus his energy on community interests, specifically transportation.
 Although he had been a member of the League for many years, he became actively involved after retirement and served on the board in a number of capacities over the last twenty years: Action Chair, Voters Service Chair, Co-editor of the Voter, Secretary, and At Large.
 As a League representative with Public Access TV and served on the SCTA Citizen's Advisory Committee.
 He was a strong advocate of SMART from its beginning and worked hard to promote public transportation for Sonoma County.
 Will's wife Nancy, with encouragement from Will and his mother, who was also a member, joined the League over fifty years ago!
 She too was active in our League and remains so today, serving in many positions over the years.

 Thank you, Will, for your support of the League and of the community, and thank you, Nancy.
 We wish you well.

 Check the Online Calendar for the latest schedule

 and for location or links to virtual meetings.

 - Board of Directors, 1st Saturday of the month from 10:30 AM to Noon.
-June meeting after Annual Meeting, No July meeting.
+September meeting after Kickoff Meeting,

 - Advocacy Committee- 1st Wednesday of the month from 10:00 AM to Noon